-The following is a schedule of recommended screening examinations and tests that should be considered based on your age.
-These screening tests and intervals may change slightly with updates in medical research and come from the American Congress of Obstetricians and Gynecologists (ACOG) and the U.S. Preventive Services Task Force (USPSTF), which is an independent panel of physicians and specialists who are experts in prevention and evidence-based medicine.
+Below is a schedule of recommended screening examinations and tests that should be considered based on your age.
+These screening tests and intervals come from the American Congress of Obstetricians and Gynecologists (ACOG) and the U.S. Preventive Services Task Force (USPSTF), which is an independent panel of physicians and specialists who are experts in prevention and evidencebased medicine.
 Your health care provider will use these recommendations as a guideline and cater to your specific needs based on individual circumstances.